elgozali/task1/core/README.md

 ## The Objective

 The value that is written to one node shall be broadcasted to other nodes so that their values are equal.
 We can ignore the `race conditions` for now as the test shall be done **ONLY** via the `web` application.

+The core app should be coded using predominantly `tokio` library.
+Click [tokio toolkit](https://github.com/tokio-rs/tokio), or [tokio website](https://tokio.rs) for more info.